rzsunnah/Oracle_Cloud_Projects/EBS Lift and Shift Migration/README.md

+# EBS Lift and Shift Migration

+--
-# This project involves migrating Oracle E-Business Suite (EBS 12.2) from on-premises to Oracle Cloud Infrastructure (OCI) using the Lift and Shift approach.
+This project involves migrating Oracle E-Business Suite (EBS 12.2) from on-premises to Oracle Cloud Infrastructure (OCI) using the Lift and Shift approach.
 The migration helped improve scalability, performance, and disaster recovery while minimizing downtime.
+--

 🔹 Key Achievements